k2view-academy/K2View-Academy/articles/39_discovery_catalog/03_discovery_process.md

 * Start by defining an interface for a given data source and initiating the Data Discovery job (Crawler) in the Web Studio.
 * The Crawler scans the data source, while identifying the existing entities and the relationships between them.
 The Crawler's output is the Discovery Schema.
 * Next, a Plugin Framework is triggered automatically upon the Crawler completion.
-The Plugin Framework is a platform to execute predefined rules (plugins) and to enhance the Discovery Schema accordingly.
+The Plugin Framework is a platform for executing predefined rules (plugins) and for enhancing the Discovery Schema accordingly.
 Examples of business rules are:
   * Create a link (relation) between two objects.
   * Profile the field's data and categorize it (e.g. email, phone, gender).
   * Determine if a field is PII.